kodi-pvr/pvr.vuplus/README.md

     - `On Pause` - Timeshifting starts when a live stream is paused.
 E.g. you want to continue from where you were at after pausing.
     - `On Playback` - Timeshifting starts when a live stream is opened.
 E.g. You can go to any point in the stream since it was opened.
 * **Timeshift buffer path**: The path used to store the timeshift buffer.
 The default is the `addon_data/pvr.vuplus` folder in userdata.
+* **Enable timeshift for IPTV streams**: Enable the timeshift feature for HTTP IPTV streams using `inputstream.ffmpegdirect`.
+Note that this feature only works `On playback` and will ignore the timeshift mode used for regular channel playback.
+* **Use FFMpeg http reconnect options if possible**: Note this can only apply to http/https streams that are processed by libavformat (e.g. M3u8/HLS).
+* **Use mpegts MIME type for unknown streams**: If the type of stream cannot be determined assume it's an MPEG TS stream.
+* **Modify inputstream.ffmpegdirect settings..**: Open settings dialog for inputstream.ffmpegdirect for modification of timeshift and other settings.

 ### Backend
 This category contains information and settings on/about the Enigma2 STB.